cloudmesh-community/book/chapters/pi/board.md

 # Raspberry PI

-Raspberry PIs are a convenient cheap compute platform that allow us to explore setting up cloud clusters with varous software that otherwise woudl not be accessible to most.
+[Raspberry PI's](https://www.raspberrypi.org/) are a convenient cheap compute platform that allow us to

+explore setting up cloud clusters with varous software that otherwise woudl not be accessible to most.
 The point is not to create a comnplex compute platform, but to create a *testbed* in which we can explore configuration aspects and prepare benchmarks that are run on larger and expensive cloud environments.
 In addition Raspbery Pis can be used as a simple Linux terminal to log into other machines.

 We will give a small introduction to the platform next.